-The GDPR law stipulates how your business values the collecting of data, names, address, emails and telephone numbers and that you should make all due care and attention to how that data is collected.
+The GDPR law stipulates how your business values the collection of data, names, addresses, emails and telephone numbers.
+You should take all due care and attention to how said data is collected.

 We advise to make your website as secure as possible.
 This means making your website use the https protocol instead of http.

-Any data sent over standard http is not encrypted and therefor more likely to be pried upon.
-Your e-commerce site if you submit payment details should definitely be https by now.
+Any data sent over the standard http is not encrypted and is therefor more likely to be pried upon.
+Your e-commerce site, if you submit payment details, should definitely be https by now.

-While using your websites SSL is not ever 100% full proof, it is better than http, and it will show a willingness to comply with the new regulations.
-Upgrading to https will not only give your end users a better feeling about your website but also is going to be better ranking in SEO results.
+While using your website’s SSL is not 100% full proof, it is better than http, and will show a willingness to comply with the new regulations.
+Upgrading to https will not only let your end users feel more secure about using your website, but will also net better rankings in SEO results.

 Chrome’s new interface will help users understand that all HTTP sites are not secure, and continue to move the web towards a secure HTTPS web by default.
 Pretty soon many websites could appear lower in the rankings or will indicate that your site is not secure in the search results from July 2018 as stated on Google’s blog.

 The GDPR law now states that people have to opt-in and give you their consent when contacting you via any online form.
-So if you have any online form you really need to add a tick box that states something like:
+So if you use an online form you should add a tick box that states something along these lines:

 The box must be required and not be pre-ticked!

-6. Consider if you need to contact historical clients for consent
+6. Consider if you need to contact previous clients for consent.